Coin Collecting Guide for Beginners Logo

 These coin sets contain one uncirculated coin of each denomination minted that year, in the original minted condition.

-For example, each year's mint coin set contains a penny, nickel, dime, quarter, half dollar, and dollar coin minted in that year.
+For example, each year's set of coins contains a penny, nickel, dime, quarter, half dollar, and dollar coin minted in that year.

 Keep in mind that it is possible that not all denominations were produced each year and some may have been made with more than one design.